btharshitha/OS-Jackfruit/README.md

 By this point, cleanup logic should already be built into Tasks 1–4.
 This task is about verifying and demonstrating that teardown works end-to-end, not about designing it from scratch.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-*Verify clean teardown in both user and kernel space:*
+*The clean teardown in both user and kernel space:*

 •	Child process reap in the supervisor (designed in Task 1)